ytdl-org/youtube-dl/README.md

     --no-part                            Do not use .part files - write directly into output file
     --no-mtime                           Do not use the Last-modified header to set the file modification time
-    --write-description                  Write video description to a
-                                         .description file
-    --write-info-json                    Write video metadata to a .info.json file
-    --write-annotations                  Write video annotations to a
-                                         .annotations.xml file
-    --load-info-json FILE                JSON file containing the video information (created with the "--write-
-                                         info-json" option)
     --cookies FILE                       File to read cookies from and dump cookie jar in
     --cache-dir DIR                      Location in the filesystem where